FredHutch/find-cags/README.md

                         Filter genes by the number of samples they are found in.
   --clr-floor CLR_FLOOR
-                        Set the floor for the CLR as -1 (gmean / 10.).
+                        Set a minimum CLR value, 'auto' will use the largest minimum value.
   --test                Run in testing mode and only process a subset of 2,000
                         genes.